 "altmetrics is the creation and study of new metrics based on the Social Web for analyzing, and informing scholarship."

 In terms of showing evidence of scholarly impact, using altmetrics in addition to the traditional metrics can offer a comprehensive view of one's work.
-The Altmetrics.org site has more information about altmetrics, how they work, and how they can benefit your scholarly impact analysis.
+The Altmetrics.org site has more information about altmetrics and how they can benefit your scholarly impact analysis.

 These sites include altmetric tools for determining your impact across cyberspace.